filt3rek/hscript-template/README.md

 # hscript-template
 Little **run-time** and **compile-time** template system based on https://github.com/HaxeFoundation/hscript

-This is a single simple class that “generates” a “haxe source” which you can use with *hscript* to get a template system working like https://github.com/haxetink/tink_template.
+This is a <del>single simple class</del> set of 2 simple classes that “generate” a “haxe source” which you can use with *hscript* to get a template system working like https://github.com/haxetink/tink_template.

 The synthax is almost the same as in *tink_template* and it supports **expressions output, if, else, elseif, switch, case, while, break, for** statements, **“do”** and **comments**.

 **It works the same way on run-time and compile-time.**

-The main function `parse` just parses a string (that can come from a file) and converts it to a **string concatenation**.
+The main Parser's function `parse` just parses a string (that can come from a file) and converts it to a **string concatenation**.
 Then you can give the result to *hscript* manually that will interpret it or use the `execute` function that will do the job automatically.

-The helper function `execute`, available for run-time, will do the link with *hscript* automatically and give you the result or throw an `TemplateError` with the **line number** and the error that occured.
+The Template's function `execute`, available for run-time, will do the link with *hscript* automatically and give you the result or throw an `TemplateError` with the **line number**, source and the native hscript error that occured.

 For compile-time I added another helper macro functions `buildFromFile`, `buildFromString` and `buildTemplates`.
 The 2 first that you can use manually, the second that automatically generates all templates in your project.
 Take a look at the [**Compile-Time**](#compile-time)  paragraph.